 Because multimode transmissions are light-based instead of electrical, fiber benefits from being completely immune to all types of EMI monitoring.
 There is no radiation to monitor as a signal passes down the conductor.
-While it may be possible to cut away part of the sheath in order to get at the glass conductor, this would most likely cause the medium to fail.
-The attacker would be foiled, because your systems would cease to communicate once connectivity was broken.
+While it may be possible to cut away part of the sheath in order to get at the glass conductor, this might cause the system to fail thus foiling the attacker.
+However, newer fiber optic systems are more resilient, and ironically, more susceptible to monitoring from this kind of attack.

 Fiber cable has one other major benefit: it is capable of supporting large bandwidth connections.
-10Mb, 100Mb, and even gigabit Ethernet are all capable of supporting fiber cable.
+10MB, 100MB, and even gigabit Ethernet are all capable of supporting fiber cable.
 So along with security improvements, there are performance improvements.
 This is extremely helpful in justifying the use of fiber cable within your network-it allows you to satisfy both bandwidth and security concerns.
 If Woolly Attacker is going to attempt to tap into your network in order to monitor transmissions, he will to want to pick a network segment with a lot of traffic so that he can collect the largest amount of data.
 Coincidentally, these are also the segments where you would want to use fiber cable in order to support the large amount of data flowing though this point in the network.
 By using fiber cable on these segments, you can help to protect the integrity of your cabling infrastructure.